Cray-HPE/docs-csm/operations/kubernetes/Clear_Space_in_an_etcd_Cluster_Database.md

 ### Prerequisites

--   This procedure requires root privileges.
+- This procedure requires root privileges
--   The etcd clusters are in a healthy state.
+- The etcd clusters are in a healthy state

 ### Procedure